 We wandered, aimlessly at first, around the hill town of Kandy.
 It was the old capital of the county and is now a World Heritage City.
-A complete circuit of the central lake (Muhada Wewa) brought us to the arcaded Queens Hotel gleaming white in the sunshine in the centre of town. opposite, a white milepost says 72 miles to Colombo.
+A complete circuit of the central lake (Muhada Wewa) brought us to the arcaded Queens Hotel gleaming white in the sunshine in the centre of town.
+Opposite, a white milepost says 72 miles to Colombo.

 Yet, it was somewhat satisfying to discover the Sri Lankans still harboured some nuggets of their uncomfortable past with the British.
-In 1903, this hotel was promoted as: ‘A hotel of the highest class…best situation in the town… two large drawing rooms, a billiard room with three tables… with electric light… accommodation for 150 visitors.
+In 1903, it was promoted as: ‘A hotel of the highest class…best situation in the town… two large drawing rooms, a billiard room with three tables… with electric light… accommodation for 150 visitors.
 Tours to the intending visitors to Dambulla, the buried cities of Anuradhapura and Polonnaruwa…Single room 3Rs, Double Room 5Rs.’

-We emerged into dazzling busyness of tuk-tuks, cars, mopeds and noisy diesel buses on D.S Senanayake Veediya.
+The waiter with the bill brought me back into the present.
+I paid and we emerged into dazzling busyness of tuk-tuks, cars, mopeds and noisy diesel buses on D.S Senanayake Veediya.
 We wandered around noticing the streets had two names.
 On Yatinuvara Veediya, I saw half-hidden beneath posters and blue paint an old sign for Brownrigg Street.

 General Sir Robert Brownrigg brought the last part of Sri Lanka under British rule in March, 1815.
 He acquired the Kingdom of Kandy through an agreement with the help of defecting ministers of the Kandyan King, and annexed it to the British crown.
-The treaty was historically known as “Kandyan Convention”.
+The treaty was known as “Kandyan Convention”.
 I thought in 1815 we were busy with Napoleon, but then anything was possible within the imperial British sphere.

 We visited old churches with round plaques indicating their status as a ‘Conserved Building’.
 Scots Kirk had a calm and shady garden behind the church in the middle of the bustling city, while at St Paul’s Church a helpful man welcomed us but persisted in talking despite the “Silence Please” notice in the central isle.
 We walked away but donated Rs100 as I felt guilty of rudeness.